NormXU/NormXU.github.io/_posts/2024-04-21-codebase-post9.md

 **Total GPUs**: 8 (g0 to g7)
 **Context Parallel Size**: 4

-**Tensor Parallel Groups**: Since context parallel size is 4, let's assume we have 2 tensor parallel groups containing 4 GPUs each, but they are actually divided into 4 groups for the purpose of context parallelism, each handling different segments of the data.
+**Tensor Parallel Groups**: Since context parallel size is 4, let's assume we have 2 tensor parallel groups containing 4 GPUs each.
+Specifically, the tensor parallel groups are arranged as follows:

 - Group A: `[g0, g1]`
 - Group B: `[g2, g3]`
 - Group C: `[g4, g5]`
 - Group D: `[g6, g7]`

+However, they are actually divided into 4 groups for the purpose of context parallelism, each handling different segments of the data.
 Each context parallel group needs to contain one GPU from each tensor parallel group that corresponds to handling a portion of the sequence:

 **Context Parallel**